virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 </figure>
 </center>

-Upon a successful deployment, indicated by the deploy status, in that time you should be able to see the changes taking place in the specified `github.io` URL.
+Upon a successful deployment, indicated by the deploy status - either a green thick (successful) or a red x (unsuccessful), in that time you should be able to see the changes taking place in the specified `github.io` URL.

 <center>
 <figure>